iitd-bird-robotics/BIRD-project-template/README.md

 # Project Title

-### description of the project and its primary contribution.
+### Description of the project and its primary contribution.

 **Keywords:** `robotics` `perception` `navigation` `control`